freakout42/macrocalc/README.md

 6. Windows .exe Download
 https://github.com/freakout42/macrocalc/releases/download/v10.51/mc-10.52-w3-i386.exe.zip
-and unzip to 321.exe which can be directly executed with doubleclick or installed anywhere on your PATH and then started from a `powershell` or `cmd` console or from the new windows terminal with `321.exe`.
+and unzip mc.exe and mc2wks.exe.
+Start it with any console with full pathname or double-click it with the explorer.

 Getting started
 ---------------